Alternative Health, Wellness and Me

 A Shift On Women’s Surgical Ward

-Shift begins with bedside handover from outgoing nurse, introductions made, ID’s checked, we smile, we say hi, we scan, noting the patients skin colour, affect, facial expression, position in the bed, are they moving, scared to move?
+This shift, on a woman’s surgical ward begins with bedside handover, introductions are made, ID’s checked, we smile, we say hi, we scan, note the patients skin colour, affect, facial expression, position in the bed, are they moving, scared to move?

-The 4th pump gives an hourly volume of saline and antibiotics at the same time.
+4th pump gives an hourly volume of saline, a Y-connector allows antibiotics to be given simultaneously.
 Check ✔️

-Urinary catheter, is it fixed securely to the inner thigh (stops pulling at the urethra, ouch) check volume and colour of urine draining?✔️
+Urinary catheter, is it fixed securely to the inner thigh to stop pulling at the urethra (ouch) check the volume and colour of urine draining.

-Is everything plugged in, battery loss painful at critical moments 😩✔️
+BP machine, is it available, ready to go?
+Is everything plugged in, battery loss is too painful at critical moments.

-Handover received for remaining seven patients then off we go into the fray to a chorus of alarms and call bells, to pain relief needed urgently, to someone retching into a vomit bag, to a new admission wheeling up the corridor from emergency.
+Handover received for all remaining seven patients between us two nurses then off we go into the fray to a chorus of alarms and call bells, to pain relief needed urgently, to retching, a waving a bag of vomit, to a new unexpected admission wheeling up the corridor.

-Immediate fires tended we start proper, expecting to be on our feet most of the shift treading a path between bed, treatment room, nurses station, linen trolley and pan room.
-Feels like exercise but in reality just a lot of walking ( doesn’t that count🤔) heart rate elevated only in emergencies.
+We radiate calm, tend immediate fires then start proper, preparing to be on our feet most of the shift treading a path between bed, treatment room, nurses station, linen trolley and pan room.

-Space is limited so every inch is grabbed back, surfaces cleared, patient belongings put away, equipment returned, unused blankets folded, extra pillows removed , all making clinical care easier.
+Space is limited, every inch grabbed back, surfaces cleared, patient belongings put away, equipment returned, unused blankets folded, extra pillows removed, all making clinical care easier.

 If there IS an emergency valuable time can be lost untangling lines, moving shit from the floor to let relevant teams in.
 Sicker the patient, tidier it needs to be

-Observations first, blood pressure, heart rate and oxygen saturations reveal all.
-Temperature check too, looking for signs of infection.
+Observations first, blood pressure, heart rate, oxygen saturations revealing all.
+Temperature too, looking for signs of infection.

-Some are keen for a shower so we go for it, multiple drips, drains and catheters in tow, a major physical manoeuvre for both patient and nurse.
+Some are keen for a shower, we go for it, multiple drips, drains and catheters in tow, a major physical manoeuvre for both patient and nurse.
 Quick is key.

-Peering at their abdomen in the mirror the sight often too much, “don’t look!”
-Cannulas and wounds waterproofed , then gently, sweat, blood and pink antiseptic stripes are hosed off.
+Peering at their abdomen in the mirror the sight is often too much, “don’t look!”
+Cannulas and wounds waterproofed then the sweat, blood and pink antiseptic stripes are gently hosed off.

-Drying backs, lower legs, feet.
-Nurses don’t bat an eyelid at the sight of naked flesh but we scan, skin detectives looking for problems, rash, bruise, sore, a dressing undone.
+Nurses don’t bat an eyelid at the sight of naked flesh, while drying backs, lower legs, feet we scan, skin detectives looking for problems, rash, bruise, sore, a dressing undone.

+With the patient adorned in clean hospital gown, the final push back across the floor to a freshly made bed, to opioid pain control, to sleep.
 Scan again, quick recce, is everything in place before moving on.
 One episode of care for one patient, the two nurses responsible for seven others.

 Things can and do go wrong.

-Nurses who need or like plans to work out in a linear way find this all frustrating.
-It IS frustrating!
+Nurses who need or like plans to work out in a linear way find this all frustrating, scary even.
+It can be both.

-End of shift, we look at each other, hopefully satisfied, patients exactly as planned ** or we commiserate, feel bad, stretched too thin, patients fine but our perfect, lofty goals for them not quite achieved.
+End of shift, the nurses check in with each other, hopefully satisfied, their patients exactly as planned ** or commiserate, feel bad, stretched too thin, patients fine but the perfect, lofty nurse goals for them not quite achieved.

-We learn not to blame ourselves, it’s a 24/7 job, we work in a system, within a team so handover is given to the next shift, it’s our turn to go home, rest, re-energise, ready for the next .
+We learn not to blame ourselves, it’s a 24/7 job, we work in a system, within a team so we handover to the next shift, go home, rest, re-energise, ready for the next .

 Lindsey Crossan Registered Nurse/Midwife